 Use only extensions manufactured by the same supplier as the safety belt.
-Manufacturer identification is located at the end of the webbing on the label.
+Manufacturer identification is located at the end of the webbing on the label or on the retractor behind the trim.
 Also, use the safety belt extension only if the safety belt is too short for you when fully extended.